syncrosim/rsyncrosim/docs/reference/datasheet.md

 - ssimObject:

-  `SsimLibrary`, `Project`, or `Scenario` object or list of objects.
+  `SsimLibrary-class`, `Project-class`, or `Scenario-class` object or list of objects.
 Note that all objects in a list must be of the same type, and belong to the same SsimLibrary

 - name: